 Technically, certifications are not required, but adding a certification to your resume can help you advance your career.
 Courses in blueprint reading, shop mathematics, mechanical drawing, physics, chemistry, and metallurgy are useful.

 Some of the best welders work as an apprentice first before launching their career.

 Types of Welding Skills

 If you're a welder looking for work, show employers you can offer what they need by highlighting the right skills throughout the job process.

 Since math skills help welders perform tasks more effectively, they can help job candidates stand out.
-You'll need to be able to calculate the dimensions to be welded, read blueprints and interpret sketches.
+You'll need to be able to calculate the dimensions to be welded, read blueprints, and interpret sketches.
 Math will also come in handy when you cut and trim metal objects to specific dimensions.

 Attention to Detail

-- Cleaning Work Area
+- Maintaining Work Areas

 - Documenting Work